 Do I need a lawyer for small claims court for homeowners?

-Construction law is complex with strict deadlines and procedural requirements.
-An experienced construction attorney can evaluate your claim, ensure compliance with all notice and pre-litigation requirements, and protect your rights.
+Construction law is procedurally complex and unforgiving on deadlines.
+An experienced construction attorney can evaluate the claim, manage notice and pre-litigation requirements, and represent you in mediation, arbitration, or litigation.

 Was this page helpful?